Sekai (dancer): Early life

 Sekai was born on February 21, 1991, in Hayama, Kanagawa.
 His mother was an actress of Takarazuka Revue and ran a dance class after she quit.
 Growing up in a house surrounded full of dance, Sekai started dancing at the age of 2 under the influence of his mother and the environment of growing up in a dance studio run by his mother.
 He learnt ballet and jazz dance for around ten years, while he was also learning Hip-Hop dance from O.G.S's Tatsu alongside Exile Tetsuya and House dance from Pyro's TooRu as an elementary school students.
 He decided he would not be a professional ballet dancer at grade five as he found he was not so fond of the tights that ballet dancer would wear, and he was often criticized by his teacher for his head tended to follow the rhythm of the music when dancing ballet, and chose to become a street dancer instead.
 He fell in love with performing on stage with his experience of dancing in the center in dancing performance, as he was often the solo child dancer in the group.
 As a result, he decided to take the audition of Shiki Theatre Company after watching the Lion King, and he passed it to become their young Simba in the musical.
 He played the role for about 3 years, from his grade four in elementary school to grade 1 in junior high school.
-Meanwhile, he also developed his enthusiasm towards anime, manga, and games while watching animes on TV, as he had to spend a lot of time by himself without siblings to play with when his mother was working.
+Meanwhile, he also developed his enthusiasm towards anime, manga, and games while watching anime on TV, as he had to spend a lot of time by himself without siblings to play with when his mother was working.